 When you think of gambling, your mind probably conjures an image of a fabulous casino in Vegas or Monte Carlo.
-You might even picture some of the snazzy online video slots millions of us enjoy every day.
+You might even picture some of the flashy online video slots, millions of us enjoy every day.
 But gambling, believe it or not, is not a modern pastime.
 Though it may not have always looked as glamourous as it does today, it’s something that’s been around for thousands and thousands of years.

 Amongst some of the most popular kinds of Roman gambling were bets on chariot racing.
 Although it was a particularly dangerous event, and the cause of many fatalities, chariot racing flourished around 735 BC.
 The Circus Maximus, one of the largest areas built for the sport, could seat over 200,000 Roman gamblers.

 The forms of gambling popular during the ancient Chinese, Greek and Roman civilisations have undoubtedly influenced the way we bet today.
 However, thanks to dramatic advancements in technology, gambling has evolved phenomenally.

 The move online a few decades ago means we can now place bets with just a few taps on our smartphones.
 There is no need for dealers and Vegas Employees as it is all done online.
 Sites like Betroom24 Casino give us access to hundreds of slot, table and bingo games wherever we may be.
 And as the industry continues to grow, the future only looks to get even more exciting.